Michelle Yeoh biography

 seriously injured herself when she misjudged a jump off an 18-foot wall and landed on

+her head.
 She was put in traction and it was believed she would never walk again.

 Miraculously, she returned to the set one month later to finish the shoot.